dalibo/emaj/docs/en/webUsage.rst

    Figure 22 – E-Maj activity.

-At the page top, the form alllows to define the monitoring wishes, by default the 5 most active tables groups, the 20 most active tables and the 20 most active sequences.
-Regular expressions may be set to filter (include or exclude) tables groups, tables and sequences.
+At the page top, the form alllows to define the monitoring wishes, by default the 5 most active table groups, the 20 most active tables and the 20 most active sequences.
+Regular expressions may be set to filter (include or exclude) table groups, tables and sequences.

 The activity indicators are displayed under the form:

 * at a global level (all groups, tables and sequences),
-* for the selected tables groups,
+* for the selected table groups,
-* for the selected tables of selected tables groups,
+* for the selected tables of selected table groups,
-* for the selected sequences of selected tables groups.
+* for the selected sequences of selected table groups.

 Four activity indicators are computed:

-* the number of changes since the latest mark set for the tables group,
+* the number of changes since the latest mark set for the table group,
 * the throughput since the latest mark, in number of changes per second,
 * the number of changes since the last display,
 * the throughput since the last display.